Ayers Rock, Australia

 Exploring the Red Center: A Guide to Visiting Uluru (Ayers Rock), Australia

 Located in the heart of Australia’s Northern Territory lies one of the country’s most iconic natural wonders - Uluru, also known as Ayers Rock.
-This massive sandstone monolith is a must-visit destination for any traveler looking to experience the rich culture and breathtaking landscapes of the Red Center.
+This massive sandstone monolith stands 348 meters tall and is a sacred site to the Anangu people who have inhabited this land for millennia.
+Recognized as a UNESCO World Heritage Site, Uluru is a must-visit destination for any traveler looking to experience the rich culture and breathtaking landscapes of the Red Center.

 Where to Visit